Summer Experience Award (SEA)

 - Students applying for an International Summer Experience Award must abide by Travel Policy for Yale College Students.

-- Must be at least 30 hours/week, for at least 8 summer weeks, which do not have to be continuous if employer agrees.
+- Every experience must be at least 30 hours/week, for at least 8 summer weeks (which do not have to be continuous if employer agrees).
 No additional funding through the SEA for more than 8 weeks.
+Calculate your weeks’ duration with this tool.

 - Supervisors/Mentors must complete and sign the Host Verification Form which is found in the SEA application on Yale Career Link.
 Make sure to leave enough time for your supervisor to sign and return the form before the application deadline.
 Applications with missing or incomplete HOV forms will be rejected.